MarcosLuzJunior/ConfusingScammers/README.md

 - Finally using the requests library, the user will POST to the URL of choice the made up user name, email address and also possibly a telephone number

-#Note:
-Most of these website have a front site which has a link that redirects the information to a different website.
-In order to identify which URL to use have a look at this link: (https://developers.google.com/web/tools/chrome-devtools/network)